Second graders at CGPS move from learning to read to reading to learn.

 In the second grade, students investigate matter, energy and the water cycle.
-Students explore solids, liquids and gases and learn how energy is used to change matter, and they engineer windmill blades to harness wind energy.
+Second grade scientists explore solids, liquids and gases and also learn how energy is used to change matter as they engineer windmill blades to harness wind energy.
 Second graders' study of fish and oceans combines writing, technology and art with an individualized research project.

 World language exposure encourages empathy for learning a new language, development of problem-solving skills and an understanding of and openness to cultural differences.
 All Spanish classes are full immersion experiences with focus on acquiring speaking and listening skills.
-The students begin the year with a unit on Spanish literacy, developing knowledge of the Spanish alphabet by searching for Spanish words around the classroom, playing “Show Me” listening games, and playing Flores, a Spanish version of the game Hangman.
-They also explore metacognitive strategies for language learning by using cognates, which are words that look and sound similar across languages and can be helpful when discovering new words.
-Next, the second graders investigate Spain and the Spanish speaking countries of Latin America.
+The students begin the year with a unit investigating the Spanish speaking countries of Latin America and Spain.
 The students use the table of contents, index, captions and other nonfiction features to research an assigned country with a partner.
-In addition, to explore clothing vocabulary, students “pack a suitcase” for an immigrant traveling to Ellis Island, which complements the second grade social studies curriculum.
+In addition, to explore clothing vocabulary, students play Eye Spy, “Clothing Battleship,” and other interactive activities.

 Second grade is an exciting time in the library.
-Each cycle, the students alternate between having Library class and Reading Buddies, during which they are proud to be the older buddy in the partnership for the first time.
-In Library class, the librarians share longer chapter books and help then make connections and predictions based on the text.
-The students are excited to check out up to two books per Library class.
-As the older Reading Buddies, second graders relish the chance to set an example and form a bond with a younger child.
-They read books to and with their buddies and do book-based projects together.
-Second graders are also encouraged to submit poems, short stories, and book reviews to the Library's literary and book-review magazines, enjoy an annual book-based movie night and attend presentations by visiting authors and illustrators.
+In library class, the librarians share longer chapter books and help them make connections and predictions based on the text.
+The students are excited to check out up to two books per library class.
+Second graders are also encouraged to submit poems, short stories, and book reviews to the library's literary and book-review magazines, enjoy an annual book-based movie night and attend presentations by visiting authors and illustrators.